Evil Dead: Hail to the King: Critical reception

 The PlayStation version of Evil Dead: Hail to the King received "mixed" reviews, while the Dreamcast and PC versions received "generally unfavorable reviews", according to the review aggregation website Metacritic.
 AllGame said that the Dreamcast version's graphics were "stagnant, still, lifeless" and that it needed "better control, better combat, a better look and feel."
-Greg Orlando of Next Generation said of the same console version, "With apologies to Carl Sandburg, this game belongs to the Dead, to the Dead and to the Wilderness."
+Greg Orlando of NextGen quoted Carl Sandburg's poem "Yes, the Dead Speak to Us" in saying that the same console version "belongs to the Dead, to the Dead and to the Wilderness."
+Atomic Dawg of GamePro said of the same console version, "Fans may find solace in the story line, but most gamers will cringe at the horror"; and of the PlayStation version, "Hardcore Dead-heads may be driven by morbid curiosity to tackle this evil game, as they hold out hope that a better version will show up some day."